pivot-access-ltd/bma-offline-docs/src/understanding-maas-audit-events-6372.md

 - Deleted the 'machine'
 - Created user

-You can use these snippets of descriptions to search for specific things.
-For example, say you walk in one day and a couple of machines you were using aren't there any more.
-You could run a command like this:
+You can use these snippets as search keys.
+Say you walk into the data centre one day and a couple of machines just aren't there any more.
+You could run this command:

 ```nohighlight
 $ maas $PROFILE events query limit=1000 after=0 level=AUDIT \